Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 Conclusion: Unreal Engine + Quixel Metascans + RealityCapture = the Ultimate Simulation

-Special thanks to Alexandre Jenny and Arie Kai-Browne for providing their thoughts and feedback while I was writing this article; thanks to Lynn Puzzo for editing.
+Special thanks to Alexandre Jenny and Arie Kai-Browne for providing their thoughts and feedback while I was writing this article.
+Thanks to Lynn Puzzo for editing.